Antoan43/rFormula1Discord/ServerChannels/Information.md

 We want to reward the community for their healthy engagement in the server:

-XP is gained by messaging in participating channels (#f1-general, #f1-serious, #f1-technical).
+XP is gained by messaging in most channels where a conversation is expected (i.e. XP will not be given in #commands)

 XP is given once per minute; regardless of the message count during that period.